Below is some advice and information around gambling addiction and support.

-We appreciate that these are unusual times and for some people coping with the stress of these times and self-isolation may increase urges to gamble but there are organisations in Northern Ireland that can help you in taking your first steps to overcome your gambling addictions.
+We appreciate that these are unusual times and for some people coping with the stress of self-isolation, along with the wider public health crisis, may increase drive the urge to gamble.
+However, there are organisations in Northern Ireland that can help in taking the first steps to overcome an addiction.

-Minding Your Mind has other regional Gambling Support Services listed on their website - www.mindingyourhead.info/topics/gambling
+Minding Your Mind has other regional gambling support services listed on its website - www.mindingyourhead.info/topics/gambling

-With many addictions, the recovery journey is different.
-The goals you set yourself have to be achievable and realistic but remain positive as each target you set yourself is accomplished.
+Everyone's recovery journey is different.
+The goals you set yourself have to be achievable and realistic, though you should remain positive as you meet each target set.

-Breaking a dependency is very difficult- if you do relapse, do not be too hard on yourself.
+Breaking a dependency is very difficult.
+If you do relapse, avoid being too hard on yourself.
 Learn from what happened – did anything trigger the urge?
-Reach out and speak to someone about what happened, it might not be an easy conversation to have, but it might help you to regain control of the situation.
+Reach out and speak to someone about what happened.
+It might not be an easy conversation to have, but it might help you to regain control.